boilingdata/boilingdata-bdcli/README.md

 ## TL;DR

-You can use BDCLI to fully managed your BoilingData account, [deploy and manage Data Taps](https://www.taps.boilingdata.com/), including integration with your AWS Account (if you have one), share and consume data sets to/from other users.
+You can use BDCLI to fully managed your BoilingData account, [deploy and manage Data Taps](https://www.taps.boilingdata.com/) (`bdcli sandbox`), including integration with your AWS Account (if you have one), share and consume data sets to/from other users.
 See also our demo application [app.boilingdata.com](https://app.boilingdata.com).

 ```shell
 % npm install -g @boilingdata/boilingdata-bdcli